 At the request of King Louis XIV, the court and the power settled permanently in Versailles in 1682.
 The royal family, ministers, servants, courtiers, staff, workers… then represent thousands of people.
 The last construction campaign for the Palace of Versailles began in 1699 and ended in 1710.
 The opera will be built in 1769 and inaugurated in 1770 during the marriage of Louis XVI and Marie-Antoinette.

-The park of the Palace of Versailles
+The park of Versailles

 - The Petit Trianon : it is a small castle surrounded by gardens of various styles offered by Louis XVI to Marie-Antoinette.
 She will have an English garden laid out there.